Eat More Fiber-Rich Foods to Control Diabetes

 - Promote weight loss

-What fiber-rich foods did people in the study eat to achieve these results?
+What fiber-rich foods for diabetes did people in the study eat to achieve these results?
 Whole grains and traditional Chinese medicinal foods.
 Some examples include:

 - Whole-grain breads, cereals, and pastas